 SOMETHING FOR EVERYONE

 There’s something for everyone in Mos Mosh’s S/S 2019 collection, which offers a variety of fits, colors, finishes and trends.
 Denim includes a range of culotte style jeans, raw hemlines, cropped lengths, ecru wash, and must-have mom jeans!
 Team with a simple T-shirt and a wardrobe staple tailored blazer – available in a choice of silhouettes, lengths and fabrics – or try the brand’s statement suit instead; they promise your life will never get boring while wearing one.
-Bold abstract, animal and floral prints dominate.
+Bold, abstract, animal and floral prints dominate.

 www.mosmosh.com